Wenfei-Xian/bam-readcount_readsID/README.md

-Modification of this folk.
+## Modification
-1. remove the reads with clippling length
-2. output the reads ID
+Modification of this folk: output the reads ID

 bam-readcount
 =============